-Just because one cross sell will work for one of your customers doesn’t mean you should try the same technique with everyone.
-Nobody in McDonalds offers you fries with a McFlurry, after all.
+Just because one cross-sells will work for one of your customers doesn’t mean you should try the same technique with everyone.
+Nobody in Mcdonald's offers you fries with a McFlurry, after all.

 “Hi John, we just got this great new XYZ in and I thought of you straightaway…” is a great opening line to any sales call; it makes the customer feel valued.
 As long as the product is a match for them, that is.

 If, however, you call them a few weeks later and offer them a $5 air freshener, their attitude may well be different; they’re now in a different state of mind.
-And, while it’s important to take advantage of this, it’s just as important not to get ahead of yourself and push the cross selling opportunity so much that you lose sale altogether.
+And, while it’s important to take advantage of this, it’s just as important not to get ahead of yourself and push the cross-selling opportunity so much that you lose sales altogether.